shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 - [Azure Managed Grafana](https://learn.microsoft.com/azure/managed-grafana/overview)

 > [!NOTE]
-> The Bicep template used to deploy the lab environment can be found [here](https://raw.githubusercontent.com/azure-samples/aks-labs/refs/heads/ignite/workshops/operating-aks-automatic/assets/setup/bicep/aks.bicep)
+> The Bicep template used to deploy the lab environment can be found [here](https://raw.githubusercontent.com/azure-samples/aks-labs/refs/heads/ignite/workshops/operating-aks-automatic/assets/setup/bicep/aks.bicep).
+Just note that if you deploy this template, you will need to assign yourself the "Azure Kubernetes Service RBAC Cluster Admin" role to the AKS cluster and the "Grafana Admin" role to the Azure Managed Grafana resources.

 You will also need the following tools: